 Ritchie’s son Richard (Dick) was now working on the farm.
 He was allowed to pursue his interest in developing a flock of sheep (much to his father’s distaste!) as well as assisting with all general farm duties.
 Dick recalls working with the last 2 Clydesdales, Billy and Tony before mechanisation took over completely.

 Ritchie Brand’s sudden death, meant that young Dick was left to carry on the family business aged only 21.
 Much was to change over the next 20 years, with agricultural contracting, market gardening and stock rearing and wintering along with the growing of wheat and barley being at the core of the business.

 Grant left school and began to pursue a career in agriculture gaining experience in the running of a large outdoor pig unit at Stonelaws.
 Little did he know this experience would prove valuable in the years to come!

 Grant formally joined the family business and also married Jane (nee Donaldson) later that year.
 And so the team was formed!

 Grant and Jane successfully diversified the family business into the caravan tourism market by opening up East Fortune CL caravan park which then went onto win 3rd place in the UK CL of Year Awards in 2013 with a ceremony at the Houses of Parliament in London.
-The CL site has won subsequent years with Regional Commendation for Scotland for 2017, 2014, 2012, 2010 and 2004.
-Due to business growth our second park Station Park opened in 2010 a year after our first son Ritchie was born followed quickly by younger brother Robert in 2011.
+The CL site has won subsequent years with Regional Commendation for Scotland for 2004, 2010, 2012, 2014 and 2017.
+Due to business growth our second park Station Park opened in 2010 a year after their first son Ritchie was born followed quickly by brother Robert in 2011.